keptn/go-utils/README.md

 ### Accessing the Keptn API from within the control plane

-If you are developing an Keptn integration that is supposed to run *inside/as part of* the Keptn control plane, there is no need to talk to the Keptn API via the API gateway.
+If you are developing a Keptn integration that is supposed to run *inside/as part of* the Keptn control plane, there is no need to talk to the Keptn API via the API gateway.
 In this case one option is to use the `InternalAPISet`.

 Import the following package: